undark-lab/swyft/docs/source/old/theory.rst

 inhomogenous Poisson point process (PPP) with intensity function :math:`\lambda_{r}(\boldsymbol{\theta}) = \hat{N} p(\boldsymbol{\theta})`.
 In this context, :math:`\Theta` is known as a set of *points*.
-This formulation provides convenient mathematical properties  [14], at the low price of introducing variance in the number of samples drawn.
+This formulation provides convenient mathematical properties :raw-latex:`\cite{ppp}`, at the low price of introducing variance in the number of samples drawn.
 The precise number of samples doesn’t matter as long as :math:`N \approx \hat{N}`, which is true in our regime of order :math:`\geq 1000`.

 We will need two properties of PPPs. *Superposition:* Given two